Kay Hagan: Economic issues

 On February 13, 2009, Hagan voted to pass the American Recovery and Reinvestment Act of 2009.

 In December 2010, Hagan voted against a bill extending both the Bush tax cuts and unemployment benefits.
-The bill passed the Senate 81–19, with opposition from both conservatives and progressives.
+The bill passed the Senate with a vote of 81–19, with opposition from both conservatives and progressives.

 On March 23, 2013, Hagan was one of only four Democratic Senators to vote against the Senate's first approved budget in four years.

 In May 2013, Hagan voted in favor of the Marketplace Fairness Act, which requires online stores to collect state sales tax in the same fashion as brick-and-mortar stores.

 Outdoor Recreation

 On May 20, 2014, Hagan introduced the Bipartisan Sportsmen's Act of 2014 (S. 2363; 113th Congress), a bill related to hunting, fishing, and outdoor recreation in the United States, aimed at improving "the public's ability to enjoy the outdoors."

 Gun rights

 On April 17, 2013, Hagan voted to expand background checks for gun purchasers.
 She also voted not to reinstate the Feinstein ban on "assault weapons", nor to ban "large capacity ammunition feeding devices".